xlurio/blog-practical-test/ADDITIONAL QUESTIONS.md

 records using Django’s admin.
 They request that we make an admin action so they can update a pricing field on 10,000 records at once.
 How would you go about implementing this?
 Describe any performance issues you expect to encounter.**
-* Reply: there would be a page with all the records (limited to 10,000) on the table with a few fields for filtering, checkbox for each record, one for selecting all records and button for proceeding.
+* Reply: there would be a page with all the records (limited to 10,000) on the table with a few fields for filtering, one checkbox for each record, one checkbox for selecting all records and a button for proceeding.
 Then the application would ask for the new price.
 On submitting the update, the application would make a bulk update on all selected records.
 It should slow down the server a little bit during the operation.